Distinguished Dissertations Award

 - The nominee’s curriculum vitae; not to exceed five pages

-An e-mail with the nomination materials should be submitted to the Graduate School as a single pdf document no later than May 15, 2018 to email@example.com.
+An Email with the nomination materials should be submitted to the Graduate School as a single pdf document no later than June 1, 2021 to firstname.lastname@example.org.
 Please indicate the field of competition in the subject line.

 Each thesis will be reviewed by a faculty committee and will be evaluated on the basis of methodology, substantive quality of the work and significance to the discipline.